DataFire/Integrations/integrations/generated/amazonaws_dynamodb/README.md

   * items [TableName](#tablename)

 ### TableNotFoundException
-* TableNotFoundException `object`: A table with the name <code>TableName</code> does not currently exist within the subscriber's account.
+* TableNotFoundException `object`: A source table with the name <code>TableName</code> does not currently exist within the subscriber's account.
   * message [ErrorMessage](#errormessage)

 ### TableStatus